Jbleezy/BO2-Reimagined/README.md

 #### Farm
 * Zombies spawn in the Farm zone when players are in the Barn zone
-* Replaced Galvaknuckles wallbuy with Claymore wallbuy (also added to Grief)
+* Replaced Galvaknuckles wallbuy with Claymore wallbuy (also added to Encounter)
+* Encounter: removed collision in the Barn zone

 #### Power Station
 * Wallbuys: SMR, Ballista, MSMC, Vector K10, Remington 870 MCS, Bowie Knife